Nintendo Switch Left Joy-Con Shell Replacement

 20. Step image

-22. The ribbon cables are extremely fragile.
+22. The flex cables are extremely fragile.
 It is advised to use non-sharp tweezers rather than bare hands.

 23. Step image